 Typically I don’t encourage my kids to get dirty, muddy, grubby, and sweaty.
 But when it saves me money and helps them eat their vegetables–I’m all for it!
 By lending a few helping hands to our annual garden planting, my kids gain so much more than just dirty fingers.
 They learn about different plants and how they grow, they gain responsibility, and they think it is so amazing to eat the fruits of their labor… even if they are vegetables!

-Once the frost and cool temperatures have gone for good (usually anytime after Memorial Day), our garden adventure typically begins with a trip to a small, local, greenhouse.
+Once the frost and cool temperatures have gone for good (usually anytime after Memorial Day), our garden adventure typically begins with a trip to a small, local greenhouse.
 Our favorite is Floral Acres in Antioch.
-The florists always answer my mile long list of questions, give my kids free flowers, and carry my purchases to my car for me.
+The florists always answer my mile-long list of questions, give my kids free flowers, and carry my purchases to my car for me.
 Their plant variety is diverse and unique, and my kids love smelling the different herbs and flowers.
 (The resident doggy, Bandit, is another plus!)
-Some of our favorite varieties to take home are Roma and Brandywine tomatoes, sweet peppers, broccoli, zucchini, cauliflower and lots of herbs like basil, rosemary, and even edible flowers.
+Some of our favorite varieties to take home are Roma and Brandywine tomatoes, sweet peppers, broccoli, zucchini, cauliflower, and many herbs like basil, rosemary, and even edible flowers.

 What are your family’s favorite gardening activities with children?